shanelnumber5/Resume-and-Portfolio/ReadMe.md

-# Resume-and-Portfolio
+# Shanel Locke's Professional Resume

- Professional Work Experience for Shanel Locke
+Learn a little bit about me!